The Importance of Ergonomic Office Furniture

 Preventing Injury and Improving Health:

-This is the most obvious benefit that comes to mind when you hear the term ‘office ergonomics’ and this is because having an ergonomic office fitout is one of the biggest preventative measures you can take to avoid workplace injuries and employees developing chronic health conditions.
+This is the most obvious benefit that comes to mind when you hear the term ‘office ergonomics’.
+This is because having an ergonomic office fitout is one of the biggest preventative measures you can take to avoid workplace injuries and employees developing chronic health conditions.

 Some of the most common workplace injuries include musculoskeletal conditions and repetitive motion injuries.
 A musculoskeletal condition is any condition that affects a person’s tendons, joints, ligaments, nerves and/or muscles.
-This can be a slow process, or can occur instantly if overloaded.
-A repetitive motion injury (often referred to as a repetitive strain injury) is a form of musculoskeletal condition that is developed when a group of muscles is overused or repeatedly strained.
+These conditions may develop slowly over time, or can occur instantly if the body is overloaded.
+A repetitive motion injury (often referred to as a repetitive strain injury, or RSI) is a form of musculoskeletal condition that is developed when a group of muscles is overused or repeatedly strained.

 The risk of employees developing these conditions can be significantly decreased by having an ergonomic office fitout.
 For example, if a computer screen sits too low, an employee who repeatedly works in that space will continually crane their head, neck and back to see their computer screen.
 Over time, they then have an increased risk in developing a musculoskeletal condition, which can result in chronic pain and permanent damage.